Priority Snow Plan

 - Trouble spots

-Once crews have completed work on our major routes we shift focus onto other lower volume routes and duties.
+Once crews have completed work on our major routes we shift focus onto lower volume routes and duties.
 Work during this stage includes:

 - Finishing work on major routes (turn lanes, on/off ramps)